tarunjacob/TCA_Labour_Market_Analysis/README.md

 The code should perform all of the steps required in the analysis: it should download the data, clean it, extract key insights and generate a representation of the key insight in either a table or chart.
-This can take the form of a script with outputs presented in a markdown document or PDF, or a notebook that can be viewed in the browser.
+This can take the form of a script with outn lmb l l l puts presented in a markdown document or PDF, or a notebook that can be viewed in the browser.

 This analysis task will be assessed on the quality of insight, not the quantity of analysis.
 It is better to